 There are a number of possible adoption types available for parents seeking to adopt a child.
-Prospective parents can work with an adoption agency, or can go through an "independent" adoption, with no agency involvement.
-An adoption can be "open" or "closed," depending upon how much contact between the birth parent(s) and adoptive parent(s) is desired.
+Prospective parents can work with an adoption agency, or can adopt through an independent adoption, without the involvement of an agency.
+Also, an adoption can be open or closed, depending upon how much contact between the birth parent(s) and adoptive parent(s) is desired.

-Whether you are looking to adopt a child in the U.S. or from a foreign country, you have a number of options in locating a child for adoption.
+First and foremost, states have a variety of requirements that make a child eligible for adoption.
+Assuming this requirement is met, there are a number of options in locating a child for adoption.
+Some examples of how to find a child available for adoption include consulting with attorneys, talking to friends or coworkers, and going through an adoption agency.
 There are also a number of steps you can take to obtain background information on children who are available for adoption.

 Parenting After Adoption

-After the adoption process is over, there are a number of things for new parents to keep in mind when raising an adopted child -- including what to watch for at key stages in the child's development, how to discuss adoption with the child, and how to deal with adoption-related issues that might arise at school.
+No one can ever be completely prepared to take on the responsibilities of parenthood, whether it be with a biological or adopted child.
+There are, however, a number of things for new parents to keep in mind when raising an adopted child.
+Some things adoptive parents should keep in mind include what to watch for at key stages in the child's development, how to discuss adoption with the child, and how to deal with adoption-related issues that might arise at school.

-If you are interested in adoption, the above information may not answer all of your questions.
+If you're interested in adoption, the information above may not answer all of your questions.
 Click on the links below for specific information on the following adoption-related topics:

 Questions About Adoption?
 Get in Touch with an Attorney

-No one can ever be completely prepared to take on the responsibilities of parenthood, whether it be with a biological or adopted child.
-There are extra challenges, however, when it comes to adoption, from the process of locating a child to the process of obtaining court approval of the adoption.
+There are a variety of challenges, when it comes to adoption, from the process of locating a child to the process of obtaining court approval of the adoption.
+While this adoption law checklist is helpful in giving you a basic understanding of adoption, every situation is unique.
 Reach out to an experienced adoption attorney to get your questions answered and to receive help with the adoption process.